ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/network-traffic-aws.md

 * Subscription notification for getting platform user information is `platform.axway.com`
 * API usage statistics, the number of calls placed to, is `https://lighthouse.admin.axway.com`

+## Data exchanged

+### Traceability Agent

+The Traceability Agent reports two sets of data to Amplify platform:

+* Usage data
+* Transactions data

+#### Usage data

+The usage data represent the total number of APIs called during a certain period of time.
+This usage is automatically reported every 15 minutes by default to Amplify platform and cannot be inactivated.
+See [Reporting Gateway usage event](/docs/central/connected_agent_common_reference/traceability_usage/#reporting-gateway-usage-event).

+It contains the following information:

+Structural Fields:

+* Unique ID
+* Timestamp
+* Event Identifier
+* Environment Identifier
+* Event version

+Data Fields:

+* Count
+* Observation Window (start / end)

+#### Transactions data

+The transaction data represent the number and details of transactions processed by the Gateway during a period of time.
+You can limit the number of transactions sent to the platform, or completely turn this feature off, by applying a sampling configuration to the Traceability Agent.
+See [Sampling](/docs/central/connected_agent_common_reference/trace_sampling/#sampling).

+The transactions can be redacted (by default) and/or sanitized, according to your need, before sending the information to Amplify platform.
+See [Trace redaction](/docs/central/connected_agent_common_reference/trace_redaction/).

+It contains the following information:

+Structural Fields:

+* Unique ID
+* Timestamp
+* Event Identifier
+* App Identifier (v7 Gateway application or AWS Usage plan or Azure subscription)
+* Amplify Central environment Identifier
+* Event version

+Data Fields:

+* API Identifier
+* Transaction status (i.e., HTTP status of the API)
+* URLs (frontend / backend API)
+* Duration and timestamp
+* Service called: method (POST / GET…) + URI path
+* Request/response headers from each API call

 ## Communication ports

 All outbound traffic is sent over SSL via TCP / UDP.